Missing Kansas women confirmed dead, kids safe, 4 charged with kidnapping and murder

-GUYMON, Okla. — (AP) — Two Kansas women who went missing on a trip to Oklahoma to pick up children for a birthday party are dead, authorities confirmed Monday, describing a two-week effort to secure the kids' safety and avoid violence in arresting four suspects on charges of kidnapping and murder.
+GUYMON, Okla.
+(AP) — Authorities on Monday confirmed the deaths of two Kansas women who went missing on a trip to Oklahoma to pick up children for a birthday party.

-Two bodies were recovered in rural Oklahoma, a day after the arrests of four people in the case.

-The Oklahoma State Bureau of Investigation on Monday described an intense effort to find the women, protect the children and arrest suspects without violence.
+The Oklahoma State Bureau of Investigation on Monday described an intense effort to find them, protect the children and arrest suspects without violence.

 “This case did not end the way we had hoped.
 It’s certainly been a tragedy for everyone involved,” OSBI Director Aungela Spurlock said.